ColinPeeris/DeepstreamSolution/readme.md

 Step 3: Securing MySQL
 sudo mysql_secure_installation
-- enter and renter password (we use Password)
+- enter and renter password (we use Password!23)

 Step 4: Check if MySQL Service Is Running sudo systemctl status mysql